zinzloun/THM_WriteUP/RTM_Capstone/README.md

 More information can be found [here](https://medium.com/@jakemcgreevy/pass-the-hash-pth-with-rdp-80595fb38bef)

-From the attacker machine I connected using xfreerdp, since remmina does not support PTH:
+From the attacker machine I connected using xfreerdp:

-	xfreerdp /u:"bank.thereserve.loc\a.holt" /pth:d1b47b43b82460e3383d974366233ddc /v:10.200.89.61
+	xfreerdp /u:"bank.thereserve.loc\a.holt" /pth:zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz /v:10.200.89.61

 ### Compromise swift application
 Once logged in as <b>a.holt user</b> I thought that I could find the credentials to access the swift application saved in Chrome, but opening the passwords tab on the browser settings I found nothing.
 Probably something was messed up with DPAPI master key that prevent me to see saved password, maybe login using PTH involves some issue, actually I need to investigate the problem further.
 At the moment I decided to give up this way and I started again to perform information gathering on bank subdomain controller (bankdc).
 I logged in using the administrator accout <b>it.support_bank</b>; again I started to search for juicy files containing the word 'password' in it.
 I started from C:\users folder, but I found nothing, then proceeding to search in other folders, finally I found the following:

 	PS C:\Windows\SYSVOL> Get-ChildItem -Recurse  | Select-String "password" -List | Select -ExpandProperty Path